 "Gainsight helps prioritize customer accounts with clear signals on which accounts need attention and why.
 Automated cues and timelines keep interactions contextual and consistent, reducing reactive firefighting and improving overall customer health." — G2 Reviewer, Technology

-Why Is Gainsight Best Customer Success & NPS Platform in 2026?
+Why Is Gainsight the Best Customer Success and NPS Platform?

 Key Features of Gainsight